heartolazor/pokefursfarm/README.md

 [![Preview](https://img.youtube.com/vi/C_yXpM4nEAE/maxresdefault.jpg)](https://youtu.be/C_yXpM4nEAE)

 ## Description
-This is a ModPack created for the PokeFurs server.
+This is a SFW ModPack created for the PokeFurs server.
 The main theme is Pokemon mods mixed with Furry mods, expansion packs and QoL mods.
 The idea is to install this and don't configure anything, so all of the players have the same mods and can play in multiplayer.

 **Mods that will not be found in this modpack: Cheat like mods, Meme mods, Adult themed mods.**

 ## How to install
-This Modpack was tested with SMAPI 4.3.2 with Stardew Valley 1.6.15.
+This Modpack was tested with SMAPI 4.5.1 with Stardew Valley 1.6.15.

 1. Install latest version of SMAPI, this enables modding: https://smapi.io/
 2. Copy "_Stardew Valley_" folder content to the Stardew Valley folder.
 You should end with something like "C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\Mods\Stardrop Installed Mods\"
 3. If steam is installed add this command "C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\StardewModdingAPI.exe" %command% to start stardew valley with mods when you open it in steam and have achievements.
 The path is the direction to StardewModdingAPI.exe available in your stardew valley folder after installing SMAPI.
 4. Optional: If you want to add support spanish translation to the mods, Copy the content inside the folder "Optional/Spanish Translations" to the "Your steam directory\Stardew Valley\Mods\Stardrop Installed Mods\", this translates many npcs and expansions dialogs to spanish.
 5. Optional: Install Stardrop Mod Manager, this is useful to check what mods are installed and install more mods: https://www.nexusmods.com/stardewvalley/mods/10455

+## Important when creating a new game
+In the settings **don't** enable random community center bundles, this setting has conflicts with Stardew Valley Balance Overhaul mod.
+Recommended to choose Frontiers Farm, enable hand mirror tool, no penalization in Profits (100%) as this is handled better with the included balance mods, aside if you want to experiment with the profits, a mod for changing it ingame is included.

 ## Summary of mods included in this modpack.
  - Pokemon related mods: [Pokemon Mystery Dungeon Farmer](https://www.nexusmods.com/stardewvalley/mods/39038), Pokemon farm animals, pokemon furniture, pokemon pets, pokemon fishes, pokemon scenery and most of pokemon mods found in nexus.
  - Portrait npcs furry/nyapu versions, Mod fallback order: Derg valley > Anthro Characters > Nyapu > Default portraits.
  - Personalization of the main character using Fashion Sense mod.
 Be a pokemon with [Pokemon Mystery Dungeon Farmer](https://www.nexusmods.com/stardewvalley/mods/39038) or create your character using a hundred of accesories as tails or wings to make any fantasy creature.
  - Many Collection like mods.
 Collect: pokemons, bugs, fishes, minerals (geology), birds, cooking recipes, mushrooms and more.
- - Important modpacks with additional npcs and content: Stardew Valley Expanded, Ridgeside Valley, East Carp, Sunberry Village, Lumisteria Visit Mount Vapius, Downtown Zuzu, Axolot Valley, Sword and Sorcery, Deep Woods, Slimes in Stardew, Adventure Guild Expanded, Boss Battles, Alchemistry, Dwarven Expansion, Animal Husbandry, Love of Cooking, Restauranteer, Walk Of Life - Profession Overhaul, MarketTown, Ornithologist Guild, Nature in the Valley, Bog's Monster, Stardew Aquarium, Chocobo Valley, Everia's Dragons, Dragon Beans, Fishing Trawler, , Level Forever, new Skills and many more.
+ - Important modpacks with additional npcs and content: Stardew Valley Expanded, Ridgeside Valley, East Carp, Sunberry Village, Lumisteria Visit Mount Vapius, Downtown Zuzu, Axolot Valley, Sword and Sorcery, Deep Woods, Slimes in Stardew, Adventure Guild Expanded, Boss Battles, Alchemistry, Dwarven Expansion, Animal Husbandry, Love of Cooking, Restauranteer, Walk Of Life - Profession Overhaul, Aquarism, Serfdom, Springmyst, Mineracoustics, Chargeable Resource Tools, Wildcat, MarketTown, Ornithologist Guild, Nature in the Valley, Bog's Monster, Stardew Aquarium, Chocobo Valley, Everia's Dragons, Dragon Beans, Fishing Trawler, new Skills and many more.
- - Misc mods that enhances the Quality of life, balance or add more accesories from known franchises: Ragnarok Online hats, MIA Nanachi Relic Hat, Rabite pet from Secret of mana, Sanrio furniture and farm animals, tamagotchi farm animals, Animal Crossing themed furniture, Automate, Better Junimos, Better Chests, Hundreds of additional fishes, Better Balance, Enhanced reflections, Animated icons, Event Lookup, Faster Path Speed, Ferngill item packs, Cornucopia item packs, Fresh Item Produce, Longevity, Horse Overhaul, Lookup Anything, Machine Progression System, Fish Helper UI, Mini Bars, The return of backpack upgrades, Swim Mod, Visible Fish, Giant Crops/Flowers mods and many more.
+ - Misc mods that enhances the Quality of life, balance or add more accesories from known franchises: Ragnarok Online hats, MIA Nanachi Relic Hat, Rabite pet from Secret of mana, Sanrio furniture and farm animals, tamagotchi farm animals, Animal Crossing themed furniture, Better Junimos, Better Chests, Hundreds of additional fishes, Stardew Valley Balance Overhaul, Enhanced reflections, Animated icons, Event Lookup, Faster Path Speed, Ferngill item packs, Cornucopia item packs, Fresh Item Produce, Longevity, Horse Overhaul, Lookup Anything, Fish Helper UI, Mini Bars, The return of backpack upgrades, Swim Mod, Visible Fish, Giant Crops/Flowers mods and many more.

 ## Caveats
 Remember that in multiplayer all player should have the same mods.
+Mods come already preconfigured to ensure all players share the same settings.
+Automate is not included, because Walk of Life manages the progression better with the hoppers at the end of the game.

 ## Folder Structure
 Description of what it is each folder: